Temasys/AdapterJS/README.md

 - Run `npm test` to execute jshint and run the tests in your local Chrome (Mac).
 You can configure this in the `test.sh` file.
 - Run `grunt jshint` to run jshint on its own.
-- Run `grunt publish` to create production version in `publish` folder and generate the documentation in `doc` folder
+- Run `grunt publish` to create production version in `publish` folder

 ## Folders

-### demo

-Some demos to help with the development

-### doc

-YUI Documentation for the Skyway object and its events

 ### publish